davidpierce/nomnom/README.md

 which will put you in the virtual environment and bring you back to this directory.

-To run the NOMNOM app in development mode,
+To run the NomNom app in development mode,

 ```
 env FLASK_DEBUG=1 FLASK_APP=src/python/nomnom/app.py flask run